The Who, What, Where, When and Sometimes, Why.

 Finding information on risk factors

-Other organizations conduct research and/or prepare detailed summary reports of research on certain factors shown to have a link (or no link) to breast cancer and other types of cancer, including:
+Other health organizations conduct research and/or prepare detailed summary reports of research on certain factors shown to have a link (or no link) to breast cancer and other types of cancer, including:

 IARC is a part of the World Health Organization.
 The CDC, NTP and FDA are all part of the U.S. Department of Health and Human Services.
 World Cancer Research Fund International is a non-profit organization.